Logistics in eCommerce

-eCommerce Logistics 2023: Market Size, Analysis & Consumer Preferences
+eCommerce Logistics 2024: Market Size, Consumer Preferences & Analysis

-Ever wondered about the journey of your online purchases?
-Discover the dynamic growth and complexities in global eCommerce logistics, as well as consumer preferences and how the pandemic has impacted the sector.
+Curious about the journey of your online purchases?
+Explore the dynamic growth and complexities of global eCommerce logistics, uncover consumer preferences, and see how the pandemic has transformed the sector.

 Amazon parcel

-• Market is Growing: The global eCommerce logistics market is experiencing strong growth, with projections showing its value increasing from US$400 billion in 2020 to US$837.2 billion by 2026, despite facing challenges like the recent pandemic.
+• Market Growth: The global eCommerce logistics market is witnessing robust growth, projected to increase from US$400 billion in 2020 to US$837 billion by 2026, despite challenges such as the recent pandemic.

-• Consumer Perspective: Findings reveal that for online shoppers globally, faster product delivery is a top priority (48%), along with a desire for more affordable shipping (43%) and accurate delivery time information (39%).
+• Consumer Preferences: Research shows that online shoppers worldwide prioritize faster delivery (48%), affordable shipping (43%), and accurate delivery time information (39%).

-• Returns: In the eCommerce sector, the UAE leads in product returns with 40% of online orders sent back, while European shoppers express strong preferences for clear, cost-free, and straightforward return policies, and the global trend towards using parcel lockers for order collection is rising, albeit with varying acceptance across different countries.
+• Returns: The UAE leads in product returns, with 40% of online orders sent back.
+European shoppers strongly prefer clear, cost-free, and simple return policies.
+Additionally, the global trend towards using parcel lockers for order collection is growing, though acceptance varies by country.

-• Pandemic's Impact: The COVID-19 pandemic significantly impacted eCommerce logistics, causing labor shortages, heightened customer expectations for faster deliveries, increased order volumes, and complexities in order fulfillment, leading to a shift in demand patterns for services like last-mile delivery and on-demand services, with Sub-Saharan Africa unexpectedly leading the market growth in 2020.
+• Pandemic's Impact: The COVID-19 pandemic significantly affected eCommerce logistics, leading to labor shortages, increased customer expectations for quicker deliveries, higher order volumes, and more complex order fulfillment.
+This has shifted demand patterns towards services like last-mile delivery and on-demand options, with Sub-Saharan Africa surprisingly leading market growth in 2020.

-Have you ever stopped to consider the journey of the package you excitedly tear open from your favorite online store?
-What's the story behind its meticulously planned route, speed, and timely (or not so timely) arrival at your doorstep?
+Have you ever thought about the journey of the package you eagerly open from your favorite online store?
+What's behind its carefully planned route, speed, and timely (or sometimes not-so-timely) arrival at your doorstep?

-Now, multiply this by the billions of packages shipped globally.
-The sprawling global eCommerce logistics market orchestrates this intricate dance of goods and services.
-Between 2020 and 2021, the market soared by US$80 billion in revenue.
-And it is still growing.
+Now, multiply this by billions of packages shipped worldwide.
+The expansive global eCommerce logistics market manages this complex dance of goods and services.
+Between 2020 and 2021, the market saw a revenue increase of US$80 billion, and it continues to grow.

 eCommerce Logistics Market: